 TYBRISAAt the turn of the century, if you were looking for Southern revelry (or just a rest in the shade), the Tybrisa Pier & Pavillion was the place to be.
-Built in 1891 by the Central of Georgia Railroad, it quickly became a popular attraction with its open, breezy dance floor set against the Atlantic Ocean’s beachy backdrop, making it a renowned venue for big band tours.
-Today, it’s still the best spot for shag dancing and watching the sun slip beyond the sea.
+Built in 1891 by the Central of Georgia Railroad, it quickly became a popular attraction with its open, breezy dance floor set against the Atlantic Ocean’s beachy backdrop.
+Today, it’s still the best spot for watching the sun slip beyond the sea.
 We like to think that the past and present are always crossing paths, much like our Tybrisa pattern.
 Interlocking ovals link arm-in-arm atop a sea-faring navy blue for a look that stands the test of time.

 DE RENNEIf it weren’t for the De Renne family, early Georgian history would be lost to the echoes of time.
 From their ancestral roots at Wormsloe to housing the family’s manuscript collection in the University of Georgia Library, three generations of De Rennes diligently collected and published nearly 15,000 primary works that chronicled colonial and state history.
 Such commitment does not go unnoticed.
 That’s why we designed our library-inspired, De Renne pattern to represent the twists, turns, ups and downs history weaves, reminding us that all roads lead home.

 ELFRIDAAs the guiding light of the Poetry Society of Georgia, Elfrida De Renne Barrow welcomed quality over quantity with her own beautifully notable poems.
 As a historian and founder of the Wormsloe Foundation, she championed her family’s tradition of publishing new, historical works through the University of Georgia Press.
-For these and so many other efforts, in 2008 Elfrida more than earned her posthumous place among the Georgia Women of Achievement.
+For these efforts, Elfrida earned her posthumous place among the Georgia Women of Achievement.
 Today, we are humbled to honor her generous nature and her zeal for preservation with our Elfrida pattern, blooming with historic hues and classic botanicals.

 MULBERRY GROVEEarly days at Wormsloe Plantation were ripe with agricultural endeavors: cotton, grains, vegetables, fruits and a curious grove of mulberry trees.
 Planted not for fruit but for leaves, the mulberry grove was sown with high hopes of nourishing a successful silkworm venture.
 Those uniquely designed leaves inspired our Mulberry Grove pattern.
 Ever burgeoning with lobed leaflets and prodigious branches, each sophisticated flourish is a nod to this historic orchard.

 SEVEN OAKSSimple and stately, Seven Oaks is a Bluffton treasure.
 Built in 1850, this cotton-white, two-story manor features double verandas and two, steeple-like chimneys.
 Today, it’s the rectory for the iconic, historic Church of the Cross.
 It’s an unmistakable Southern belle.
 And the name?
 Seven Oaks is derived from the seven, immense, oak stumps that were built into the structure of the house and still support it today.
-Paying homage to the beautiful, contrasting exterior of Seven Oaks, we paired an elegant ivory background with distinctive black linear pattern—double lines, in fact—to represent the dual features of the home, and of course, the oak leaf.
-We love this classic combination and believe this pattern is destined to be as timeless as Seven Oaks itself.
+Paying homage to the beautiful, contrasting exterior of Seven Oaks, we paired an elegant ivory background with distinctive black linear pattern to represent the dual features of the home.
+This classic combination is destined to be as timeless as Seven Oaks itself.

 CARSON COTTAGENow a cozy and beloved bakery and café, The Cottage on eclectic Calhoun Street has been welcoming people home since distinguished soldier J.J.
 Carson built it in 1868.
-So warm and welcoming was the cottage that its front room became the inaugural home of Bluffton’s First Baptist Church in 1902.
+So welcoming was the cottage that its front room became the inaugural home of Bluffton’s First Baptist Church in 1902.
 Today, the front porch invites colorful locals and visitors alike to sit for a spell amidst garden flowers to enjoy a cup of afternoon tea.
-Inspired by The Cottage’s charming Southern porch, we designed a gracious and vibrant floral pattern that is as welcoming and comforting as a freshly made scone.
-Stop on by and say "hello" to Leslie and then wander next door to our Spartina Flagship store.
+Inspired by The Cottage’s charming Southern porch, we designed a vibrant floral pattern that is as welcoming as a freshly made scone.
+Stop by and say "hello" and then wander next door to our Spartina Flagship store.

 MAY RIVERCool and constant, the May River is a natural treasure for Bluffton locals and visitors alike.
-In fact, the bluffs overlooking the May River are what gave charming Bluffton its name.
-One of the oldest and most favorite spots along the waterway is the popular Bluffton Oyster Company, known for their fresh, local oysters and other fine seafood.
+The bluffs overlooking the May River are what gave charming Bluffton its name.
+One of the oldest spots along the waterway is the popular Bluffton Oyster Company, known for their fresh oysters and other fine seafood.
 The company, like any good Southerner, keeps tradition, which is why all their prized oysters are still harvested and shucked by hand.
 The building itself sits upon more than a hundred years of shucked shells!
-Our May River pattern celebrates these intertwined pillars of local pride.
-A deep, cool navy hue sets off an alabaster chain pattern, giving a nod to both stream and shell in Bluffton’s treasured riverside culture.
+Our May River pattern celebrates these pillars of local pride.
+A deep navy hue sets off an alabaster chain pattern, giving a nod to both stream and shell in Bluffton’s treasured riverside culture.

 JULIETTEBorn and raised in one of Savannah's most influential families, Juliette Gordon Low possessed a well-rounded education and a wonderful sense of humor.
 Though her marriage took her to live in England, she returned to Savannah and to her home near Wright Square after her husband's passing to begin her life's work: founder of the Girl Scouts of the USA.
 In admiration of Mrs. Low's fortitude, her character and her celebration of girlhood, we dedicate our Juliette pattern, an iconic paisley bursting with intricate details in scouting-inspired blues and greens.